a2stuff/intbasic/README.md

 This is a version of Steve Wozniak's Integer BASIC for the Apple II, with a wrapper that allows it to be loaded under ProDOS.
 It operates in two modes:

 1. When invoked directly, the Integer BASIC `>` prompt is shown and you can type in and execute programs.

-   * Type `BYE` to exit back to ProDOS and your program selector.
+The following additional commands are available at the prompt:

+   * `SAVE pathname` saves the current program as an INT program file.
+   * `LOAD pathname` loads an INT program file.
+   * `RUN pathname` loads and runs an INT program file.
+   * `PREFIX` shows the current ProDOS prefix.
+   * `PREFIX path` sets the current ProDOS prefix.
-   * `LOAD` and `SAVE` will also exit back to ProDOS.
+   * `BYE` exits back to ProDOS.

 2. When invoked as an "interpreter" for an `INT` file from a program selector (such as [Bitsy Bye](https://prodos8.com/bitsy-bye/) or [Apple II DeskTop](https://a2desktop.com)), the file is loaded and executed.